T

 viewpoint

-Hike to the summit of this volcanic tuff cone for breathtaking panoramic views of Waikiki, the coastline, and the Pacific Ocean.
-The trail is paved but steep in parts, requiring moderate fitness.
+Hike to the summit of this volcanic tuff cone for panoramic views of Waikiki, the coastline, and the Pacific Ocean.
+The trail is paved but steep in parts, with steps leading to the top.

-• Reservations are now required for out-of-state visitors.
-Book online in advance.
+• Reservations are required for out-of-state visitors; book online in advance.

-A short taxi or bus ride from Waikiki Beach.
+A short bus ride or a moderate walk from Waikiki Beach.

 3. Afternoon